isomerpages/moe-kranjipri/_our-curriculum/Signature Programmes/Learning for Life Programme (LLP).md

 Our outdoor adventure camps are a key aspect of our Learning for Life Programme (LLP).
 The camps are a highlight for our students in their schooling experience, as they get to forge meaningful friendships with their peers, build resilience and adaptability through the outdoor experience, and develop leadership qualities as they learn to communicate and collaborate with others.
 As the students reside together at the campsite, far away from home, they learn to be independent, and to be sensitive to the needs of their peers.
 The camps are designed for a progressive experience - from a 2D1N camp in school for Primary 4 students to a 3D2N camp at an external campsite for Primary 5 students.
-A range of activities including outdoor cooking, team bonding games and challenges, campfire, as well as exposure to high and/or low elements ropes course is part of the experience.
+A range of activities including outdoor cooking, team bonding games and challenges, campfire, as well as exposure to high and/or low elements ropes course is part of the experience.&nbsp;

 <figure>